kokytosHeer/imageHosting4obsidian/README.md

-# Image hosting for my own Obsidian valut
+# Image hosting for my own Obsidian vault

 Would upload more pics soon.